sa2c/python-oop-novice/_episodes/01-introduction.md

 ~~~
 {: .language-python}

 But the original object is still there, unchanged.
-We can still type:
+We can still get to it by typing
 ~~~
 print(string_one)
 ~~~
 {: .language-python}

 This may not seem surprising, but not all objects in Python behave this way.
 Consider the following list of strings:
 ~~~
 maybe = ["We", "probably", "can't", "change", "this"]
 ~~~